 “There is a degree of fetishistic arousal in most normal individuals … [That] is generally considered a problem when it interferes with normal sexual or social functioning and where sexual arousal is impossible without the fetish object. … [Common] objects used by fetishists are panties, bras, slips, stockings, other intimate apparel, footwear, and gloves.
 Common materials … include rubber and fur. … Examples of [body-part] fetish objects include hair, legs, and buttocks.
 Fetishism excludes cross-dressing and [the use of] objects specially designed for sexual use such as vibrators …” (Diagnostic Dictionary)

-What, then, are their real motivations for their vitriolic dissing of “crossdressers”?
-Well, some may be total fakes whose are anti-transgender for unknown psychotic reasons.
+What, then, are their real motivations for dissing “crossdressers”?
+Without being a mindreader that is impossible to know for sure.
+Some may be total fakes that are anti-transgender for unknown psychotic reasons.
 (I would not rule that out.)
 I have questioned a few of them, however, and I believe that their real motivations, in some cases, are to evade having to admit even to themselves that they have serious sexual problems.
 Many do admit that they don’t have normal heterosexual relations with their wives.
 They are much like the celebrities alluded to above (i.e., extreme transvestic fetishists).
 They rail against some sort of all-inclusive or generalized “crossdressing” without being specific about what conduct they supposedly dislike.
 My impression is that they love selected items of women’s lingerie, and they love engaging in solo sex while wearing those.
 They tend to be very mysterious or secretive about who they are and what they really want.
-In one case to be noted in a moment, the owner of a blog who has been dissing generalized “crossdressers” for the past four years has a Facebook page, which I found to be rather creepy.
+In one case to be noted in a moment, the owner of a blog who has been dissing generalized “crossdressers” for the past four years has a Facebook page, which frankly I found to be rather creepy.

 Some bloggers claim allegience to the Freund-Blanchard theory of transsexualism, which most experts on sexual medicine in the 21st century regard as a flawed theory.
 Even in the past, it was not considered to be about part-time male-to-female crossdressers; rather, it was about people seeking surgical procedures, which usually require approval from a mental health professional.
 (Transsexuals are a subset of all transgender persons.)
-The Freund-Blanchard theory, while clearly outdated, does continue to be popular among persons who do not like crossdressers.
+The Freund-Blanchard theory was a dubious effort to help clinicians decide which persons should be approved for sexual reassignment surgury (SRS) and which should not.
+While clearly outdated, it does continue to be popular among persons who do not like crossdressers.
 It rather nicely meets the literary needs of certain bloggers.

 The anti-crossdressing blogger with the Facebook page claims that he prays to God for help in ridding himself of his “crossdressing addiction” — and to bless him with healing and forgiveness.
 That simply doesn’t ring true.
 He is 60+ years old.
 He presumably has had his “crossdressing addiction” since his teenage days more than 40 years ago.
 How long does he think it takes God to answer a prayer?
 Most people would have tried a different approach after a few years without results.
 Furthermore, that person’s vitriolic transphobia and his sacrilegious use of the Bible suggest that his blog and religious claims are camouflage.
 His wife (if he really has one) probably is unhappy about his failure to show the interest a wife expects from her husband.
 The real problem is something other than an “addiction.”

-Finally, to see his charade more clearly, consider an analogy.
-Suppose that someone’s doctor had told him that he needed to quit smoking; and that he had made a firm commitment to himself and his wife to quit.
+Finally, consider an analogy.
+Suppose that someone’s doctor had told him that he needed to quit smoking; and that he had made a firm commitment to his wife and to himself to quit.
 Would it make sense for him to spend his limited time and energy authoring a blog about hand-made Cuban cigars, claiming that he was pursuing a “mission” to get others to stop smoking?
-Would it seem credible if he insisted on his blog that Saint Paul didn’t smoke; therefore smoking was going against God?
+Would it seem credible if he insisted on his blog that St. Paul the Apostle didn’t smoke; therefore smoking was going against God?
 Or might we conclude instead that he was spouting sacrilegious nonsense?
 Someone who is trying to quit what he honestly believes is a “harmful addiction” would do his utmost to put it out of his life — to forget about it — not deliberately subject himself to constant reminders.
 That blogger is presenting a charade, a fake story of who he is and what he really wants.
-A part of the motivation for his highly public charade, I think, is to harm others.
+It is all but certain that one of his motives is to cause pain and suffering to married crossdressers and their families.
 Dissing total strangers seems to be part of his basic personality.
 He has offended enough crossdressers that some have sought to learn more about him and his true objectives.